 This lab is the first one in a sequence, where each will build on previous labs and culminate in the project for this course.
-The goal of these labs and projects is to have you implement an actual PUF-based authentication scheme that will authenticate your token (which is plugged into the UNM server or is in your possession if you chose to buy one) with a trusted authority (a server).
-I have provided a set of 19 hardware implementations of the HELP PUF, as FPGA bitstreams.
+The goal of these labs and projects is to have you implement an actual PUF-based authentication scheme that will authenticate your FPGA with a trusted authority (a server).
+I have provided a set of 19 hardware implementations of the HELP PUF, as FPGA bit-streams.
 Each implementation is identical in design but is placed in a different location on the PL side of the FPGA (see PUFs II(A) through II(J) screencasts).
 Therefore, each of these bitstream implementations represents a different token despite the fact that they are located on the same FPGA device.
 I will refer to the 19 implementations as instances in the following.

 The first step of the process is to run enrollment, which is what you will do in this laboratory.
 For HELP, enrollment collects digitized timing data for a set of paths and stores the timing data in a separate file for each instance.
 The timing data can then be combined into one large file, called the MasterDB.txt file, and used for subsequent (in-field) authentications (PUF-based authentication will be covered in detail in the screencasts including the HELP protocol that you will use here).

 I have also provided the C code that you will use to collect enrollment data for the 19 instances.
-The enrollment process involves running one C program on the server, called verifier\enrollment, and a second C program on the Zybo board, called token\enrollment.elf.
+The enrollment process involves running one C program on the server, called verifier_enrollment, and a second C program on the Zybo board, called token_enrollment.elf.
 The two programs use a network connection to communicate with each other.
 The verifier sends challenges to the token and stores timing data sent by the token to a data file.
-The token enrollment.elf program coordinates with a PL-side implementation of the HELP algorithm.
+The token_enrollment.elf program coordinates with a PL-side implementation of the HELP algorithm.
 The VHDL code implementation of HELP programmed into the PL-side carries out clock strobing to measure path delays of paths defined within a combinational logic function, which is also embedded on the PL-side.
 The combinational logic function is a component of the AES encryption algorithm, and as we discussed in the HELP PUF screencast, serves as the source of Entropy for HELP.
 The digitized path delays are transferred through a GPIO interface between the PL and PS-sides on the FPGA.
 The token program running on the PS-side collects this data and transmits it across the network to the verifier.

 The enrollment process is completely automated, i.e., once it is started, the timing data for all 19 instances is collected one-at-a-time and stored in a set of 19 data files on the verifier.
 The PL-side programming operation is carried out within the C program as each instance is enrolled.
-Therefore, you will not do any programming in this lab but rather will be exposed to the Xilinx SDK tool, networking and other components of the experimental testbed.
+There-fore, you will not do any programming in this lab but rather will be exposed to the Xilinx SDK tool, networking and other components of the experimental testbed.
 The sequence of steps you need to follow are given below.
-A separate screencast, titled SDKInstruction\HELPEnrollment, gives details on using the Xilinx SDK tool.
+A separate screencast, titled SDKInstruction_HELPEnrollment, gives details on using the Xilinx SDK tool.
 The remaining laboratories and project will build on what you do in this lab so I encourage you to use this lab to become familiar with SDK, linux and the networking environment.